Career / Career Progression

 Amazon certifications are good for three years.
 They have a fairly straightforward recertification program, but they have added some new methods that make recertifying a bit easier.
 It isn’t the most extensive recertification program we’ve seen, but it gives candidates more choices than before.

 There is a new recertification option called AWS Cloud Quest.
-It is a 3D role-playing game that helps you build practical AWS skills, which is quite a novel approach to recertifying.
-It will allow you to recertify some AWS certifications for three years, which makes it a fun way to stay certified without taking an exam.
+It is a 3D role-playing game that helps you build practical AWS skills, a novel approach to recertification.
+It allows you to recertify some AWS certifications for 3 years, making it a fun way to stay certified without taking an exam.
 The roles available in the game are:

 • Cloud Practitioner